 Although there are no prospective, randomized studies, the abundance of literature shows that late referral is associated with greater morbidity and mortality, and with unplanned starts to dialysis.
 Furthermore, unplanned start to dialysis is associated with higher mortality, high rate of catheter use for access, and higher rates of access related admissions.

 Not surprisingly, modality selection is also effected by timing of referral.
 Kinchen et al found that patients referred to nephrology greater than 1 year before RRT initiation were more likely to choose peritoneal dialysis than those referred less than 1 year.
-It has also been shown that patients referred later are less likely to be waitlisted or offered renal transplantation.
+It has also been shown that patients referred later are less likely to be waitlisted or offered renal transplantation prior to ESRD status.

 Besides being ill-prepared for RRT, patients who present late are more likely to have suboptimal care of renal comorbid conditions.
 Patients referred late are more likely to have hypoalbuminemia and severe anemia, and they were less likely to have received erythropoietin or have a permanent access.

 Since the publication of the NKF/KDOQI guidelines on classification of CKD and routine reporting of eGFR by laboratories, CKD awareness has improved.

 The prevalence of CKD in the United States is estimated at 15.2% (NHANES 2003-2006) with 7.8 % of the population classified as having stage 3 and 0.5% of the population classified as having stage 4 to 5 CKD.
 Approximately 110,000 to 120,000 patients initiate RRT each year in the United States, and the overall ESRD prevalence is 550,000 to 600,000 patients.

 Most patients with stage 3 and 4 CKD will never progress to ESRD.
 Preparing this entire group would strain limited resources and subjects many patients to unnecessary emotional duress and procedures.